p-haddadian/HiCAP/README.md

 # Pytorch implementation of Hierarchial Clustering-based Attention Pooling for Graph Representation Learning

 A novel method called HiCAP (Hierarchical Cluster-Based Attention Pooling) is proposed to address the limitations of existing graph pooling approaches.
-By combining the strengths of node clustering and node dropping techniques, HiCAP establishes a hierarchical framework.
-Initially, a soft cluster assignment matrix is learned through the application of a GNN.
-Subsequently, the matrix undergoes a transformation into a hard assignment by incorporating structural considerations.
-Attention-based scoring is subse- quently employed to select representative nodes within each cluster.

 ## Requirements